-Most people think about their dog when buying a new car, a total of 62% think of their canines needs when shopping for a new car.
+Most people think about their dog when buying a new car, a total of 62% think of the needs of their canine when shopping for a new car.
 Most dog owners drive small hatchbacks a whopping 260 of the 961 who let pets in the car.
 Less common are the estate, crossover and SUV.
-Main features of new cars owners look for are a large boot, easy access for their pets to avoid the need to be picked up and quality hard wearing interior that is easy to clean and resistant to damage.
+The main features of new cars owners look for are a large boot, easy access for their pets to avoid the need to be picked up and a quality hard-wearing interior that is easy to clean and resistant to damage.

-Manufacturers have been offering dog or pet packs on their models including Tesla’s “Dog Mode” that will let people know your dog is ok and being monitored by the car for risk to health.
-Nissan offers a small water bladder to shower a dog and scratch resistant boot liners as part of their “Paw Pack”.
+Manufacturers have been offering dog or pet packs on their models including Tesla’s “Dog Mode” which will let people know your dog is ok and being monitored by the car for risk to health.
+Nissan offers a small water bladder to shower a dog and scratch-resistant boot liners as part of their “Paw Pack”.